michae1michae1/ReactFlaskDemo/README.md

 ---

+## 📝 Usage Notes
+- **Generate Project Details:**
+  - Click "+ Add Project" → then click "Generate" in the dialog to auto-fill all fields with realistic data
+- **Delay Toggle:**
+  - Use the "Delay" slider next to the Add Project button to enable/disable step-by-step animation
+- **Data:**
+  - Project locations and templates are stored in separate tables in the backend and used for generation only
+  - The main projects table is user-facing and supports full CRUD

+---

 ## 📊 Example Data
 - Projects table includes mock energy projects (solar, battery, wind, etc.) for data centers
+- Generation uses 20 US cities and 20 project templates

 ---